Updated: October 8th, 2014

 You can find more about custom shapes in general via the wonderful Adobe site such as how to create shapes, how to modify the shapes, etc This is general help about the shapes and not particularly about lattice shapes.
 You can also find a whole lot more information about the custom shapes via the videos from us as they cover a whole range of custom shapes information.

-The lattice shapes can be used on their own but you can also duplicate the design (if used as a layer) and position and rotate and scale and combine with the original.
-You can also combine the designs with the others in the set.
+The lattice shapes can be used on their own but you can also duplicate them (if used as a layer) and position and rotate and scale and combine with the original.
+You can also combine them with the others in the set.
 You can also combine the shapes with other elements such as ellipse tool and rectangle tool and polygon tool.
-Other options to create more unique graphics, copy the shapes on to the pasteboard and manipulate the designs in Adobe AI and re-paste into Photoshop.
-You can use the shapes to create millions of unique combinations of Vector graphics (as well as pixel design, if flattened)
+Other options to create more unique graphics, copy the shapes on to the pasteboard and manipulate the points and curves in Adobe AI and re-paste into Photoshop.
+You can use the shapes to create millions of unique combinations of Vector graphics (as well as pixel fill, if flattened)

 Transformations and warping shapes